codinglead/codinglead.github.io/_posts/2018-12-07-is-javascript-synchronous-async-or-single-threaded.md

 permalink: /javascript/:title
 ---

-it's all of them...

 Javascript is a single-threaded, synchronous language.
-A function that takes a long time to run it will cause the page to become unresponsive .Javascript does have functions that act asynchronously.
+A function that takes a long time to run will cause the page to become unresponsive.
+Javascript does have functions that act asynchronously such as <span class="highlight__code">fetch</span>.

 It is single threaded which means it doesn't have any other processes going on at a single time.
 It is also Synchronous which means it can't move on until something is done.